 MMC Ventures EIS Fund

-MMC Ventures is a well-established and highly impressive manager.
-This EIS portfolio will invest in 8 to 12 technology enabled businesses.
+MMC Ventures is a well-established technology investment manager.
+This EIS portfolio will invest in 8 to 12 technology-enabled businesses.

 - £25,000 minimum investment